fatih/koding-wiki/framework/list/KDListViewController.md

 If startWithLazyLoader is enabled, this method is used to hide the loader.

-# Example app for KDListViewController and KDListView
+# Example app for KDListViewController and KDListItemView

 KDListViewController is a common component which is used a lot.
 Below is an example app that shows the basic of a KDListViewController and KDListItemView.